Precious writes about her miscarriage and ectopic pregnancy, and shares her advice on how to comfort someone after pregnancy loss.

 It’s funny how having children wasn’t at all a big deal for me up until I was actually pregnant.
 After both experiences, I did fall into depression for a space of time.
 However, the second time was better because I was more aware of the coping mechanisms to use and support available, whereas the first time I just felt lost.

 After my first miscarriage, I received lots of messages.
 But, I just couldn’t talk about it to anyone.
 It was months before I could have a conversation about it without crying.
 I decided not to talk about it because it felt so raw.
 After my second one it was pretty much the same feeling with not talking about it, although I spoke about it a lot sooner than my first, purely because I had experience the same pain and grief and knew it would pass.

-The comments that hurt the most were the ones that would say ‘it was only an embryo, it’s not really a baby’ or ‘at least it was early.’
+The comments that hurt the most were the ones like ‘it was only an embryo, it’s wasn’t really a baby’ or ‘at least it was early’.
 I never thought of it as an embryo or foetus, to me they were my babies.
 People don’t mean it, they are just trying to say the right thing.
 If I could give any advice at all to anyone trying to comfort someone who has lost a child, it would be simply to say ‘I’m sorry for your loss’.